Mike Hollis (00:00:00):

 Zach Colman (00:45:29):

 I mean, it kind of makes sense.
-One of my, one of my last podcast, we were kind of talking a lot about, uh, she was an MMA fighter and she was talking a lot about meditation.
+Of my, one of my last podcasts, we were kind of talking a lot about, uh, she was an MMA fighter and she was talking a lot about meditation.
 And I thought that was, I thought that was a very interesting subject because you think of fighting, you don’t think of meditation, but she uses meditation on a daily and that’s helped her a lot.
-So I think that, that goes back to working on yourself and kind of just, you know, and I, and I think it’s hard too, because even with the positive stuff comes, I mean, I’m, I’m guilty of this all the time.
+So I think that that goes back to working on yourself and kind of just, you know, and I, and I think it’s hard too because even with the positive stuff comes, I mean, I’m, I’m guilty of this all the time.
 You know, you know, I’m trying to be happy.
 I’m trying to do this.
-And the certain things still get you down sometimes.
+And certain things still get you down sometimes.
 And you sometimes put too much pressure on yourself when you start, you know, start doing stuff.

 Zach Colman (00:46:11):